-- Targets : to put either the name of your targets resolved by CDS or their coordinates - Main Setting : to select an interferometer and an instrument - Configuration : to select a specific baseline or a set of baselines (depending on the interferometer/instrument possibilities) - Constraints : to select the observation date and also the minimum elevation accessible by the interferometer
+- Targets : to put either the name of your targets resolved by CDS or their coordinates - Main Setting : to select an interferometer and an instrument, here our fake North-pole "DEMO" interferometer and its "DEMO_SPATIAL" instrument - Configuration : to select a specific baseline or a set of baselines (depending on the interferometer/instrument possibilities) - Constraints : to select the observation date and the minimum elevation for the interferometer

-The bottom part is divided into four tabs giving access to :
+The bottom part is divided into five tabs giving access to :

-- Map : the position of the telescopes of our interferometer, here our North-Pole 17-telescopes interferometer. - Observability : the observability of the targets considering the current selected date and interferometer. - UV Coverage : the UV-coverage of our current configuration.
-Some instrument parameters such as the observing wavelength or mode can be modified here too. - OIFits viewer : some plots of the simulated dataset, only available if you have previously selected a model for your target.
+- Notebook : a simple text editor to put comments on the observing programme you prepared with ASPRO - Map : the position of the telescopes of our interferometer, here our North-Pole 17-telescopes interferometer and 136 baselines (that take most of the plot to list) - Observability : the observability of the targets considering the current selected date and interferometer. - UV Coverage : the UV-coverage of our current configuration.
+Some instrument parameters such as the observing wavelength or mode can be modified here too. - OIFits viewer : plots of the simulated dataset, only available if you have previously selected a model for your target.